 In the first course, it is the presentation of an overview regarding theory and practical parts of the approach combined with general information regarding scoliosis.

-Participants learn the Basic Corrections including pelvic corrections with Basic Tension and assistive shoulder traction.
-Manual techniques will be used for proprioceptive teaching and to improve functional capability of the patients.
+Participants learn the Basic Corrections including pelvic corrections with Basic Tension and assistive Shoulder Counter-Traction.
+Manual techniques will be used for proprioceptive teaching and to improve the functional capability of the patients.

-Basic 3 dimensional stabilizing exercises in stable positioning help to restore physiological alignment.
-Important is to adapt and internalize the typical exercise instructions to reach an automated state in the learning process.
+Basic 3-dimensional stabilizing exercises in stable positions help to restore physiological alignment.
+Important is to adapt and internalize typical exercise instructions to reach an associative followed by an autonomous stage in the learning process.

 Homework task / study task

-Between part I and part II participants have to prepare a documentation of 2 case reports for two different patients.
+Between Part I and Part II participants have to prepare documentation of 2 case reports for two different patients.

 The documentation includes examination protocol, positioning diagram, photos from patients in a standing position (front-back-side-Adams test), with Basic Corrections in lying and sitting position and the therapy plan: 3 exercises, one breathing exercise, two mobilizing techniques, two home-exercises.

-In part II these papers will be a prerequisite for the certification process; some of the case reports presented and discussed.
+In Part II these papers will be a prerequisite for the certification process; some of the case reports will be presented and discussed.

-The goal for the homework task and study is to work independently with the examination assessment tools and practice the evaluation, preparation, and documentation of the scoliosis specific therapy.
+The goal of the homework task and study is to work independently with the examination assessment tools and practice the evaluation, preparation, and documentation of the scoliosis specific therapy.

-Studying the Sosort Guidelines 2011 helps to understand the range of different less and more intensive conservative therapy elements (regular observation, exercise-based pro-active therapy, part-time/full-time bracing, surgical intervention) regarding the assessment of the risk of progression.
-To get in contact with the scoliosis journal is necessary in order to find more current and developing information in the scoliosis field.
+Studying the Sosort Guidelines 2011 helps to understand the range of different, less and more, intensive conservative therapy elements (regular observation, exercise-based pro-active therapy, part-time/full-time bracing, surgical intervention) according to the risk of progression.

 3.1.2 Part II Goals and Description